Alissa's a great therapist. Very helpful, very insightful. Puts you at ease, works with you and supports you.

 It takes courage and strength to reach out for support and to make changes rather than letting our habits and fears run the show, keeping us stuck in the same old patterns.
 The best environment for facilitating positive transformation is one where all aspects of ourselves can be explored nonjudgmentally with kindness, compassion, and respect.

-We have all developed strategies to survive emotionally based on our past, but some of these may be hindering rather that helping us in our present circumstances.
-In therapy, new ways of being and interacting are not only learned or talked about, but actually experienced during therapy, creating a new blueprint for interactions with others and in the world in general.
-Alissa offers gentle guidance and support in learning and developing new skills and tools for growth.
-Therapy can also help us to untangle our inner conflicts and navigate overwhelming emotions, allowing us to move forward and feel more confident in making the decisions that are best for us.
+We have all developed strategies to survive emotionally based on our past, some of which hinder rather that help us in our present circumstances.
+In therapy, new ways of being and interacting are not only talked about, but actually experienced during therapy, creating a new blueprint for interactions with others and with the world in general.
+Alissa offers guidance and support in learning and developing new skills for growth.
+Therapy helps us to untangle inner conflicts and navigate overwhelming emotions, allowing us to move forward and feel more confident in making the decisions that are best for us.

-Rather than being ruled by our emotions and old patterns from the past, we come into relationship with them in a way that allows them to transform, liberating old emotional burdens and freeing up energy for being in the world and in relationship in more fulfilling and authentic ways.
+Rather than being ruled by emotions or patterns from the past that no longer serve us, we come into relationship with them in a way that allows them to transform, releasing old burdens and freeing up energy for being in the world and in relationship in more fulfilling and authentic ways.

-Click here to contact Alissa directly with any questions or to schedule a free consultation.
+Click here or scroll down to contact Alissa directly with any questions or to schedule a first session.